T-Pau/Accelerate/Documentation/Soucre Examples.md

 .section code
 ```

 Define global constant.
-Visibility selector (`.global` or default `.local`) is only valid for this symbol.
+Visibility selector (`.public` or default `.private`) is only valid for this symbol.

 ```asm
 .global VIC_BACKGROUD_COLOR = $d020